ErikSharp/LearningJavascript/README.md

         -   keep in mind that this is going to save this text at /LearningJavascript/.git/config but this file is not checked in
 -   How to get the remote URL
     -   `git config --get remote.origin.url`
+- Running
+    1. Run the web server from the terminal with `npm start`
-- This can be run either through the debugger with F5 or with `npm start`
+    1. Start the debugger with F5
+        - This will open a new second Chrome window